Floresville Independent School District

 Floresville Independent School District is a public school district based in Floresville, Texas (USA).

 Located in Wilson County, a very small portion of the district extends into Bexar County.

 In 2009, the school district was rated "Recognized" by the Texas Education Agency.

+History

+In 2024 the district considered implementing drug testing for students doing extracurricular activities who were enrolled in grades 6-12.